twolfson/jojo/README.md

 # jojo [![Build status](https://travis-ci.org/twolfson/jojo.png?branch=master)](https://travis-ci.org/twolfson/jojo)
 the 10 second blog-engine for hackers (in javascript).

-It was built for running as middleware inside an [express][] app but can be run standalone.
+It was built for running as middleware inside an [express][] app as well as a standalone application.

 [express]: http://expressjs.com/2x/